yinon-gold/mlops-dtu-project/reports/README.md

 Furthermore, we used the Pandas library, a powerful data manipulation tool in Python, to handle the raw data.
 This involved formatting, merging, and processing the data in a manner that would enable the successful creation of embeddings.
 This comprehensive approach ensured that our model was both effective and efficient.

+We used W&B to track our experiments, and to log the results of our experiments.

 ## Coding environment